 Korean BBQ (Gogigui)

-You haven’t tried Korean BBQ (gogigui) until you’ve visited Seoul.
-In fact, I’d go as far to say it’s one of the must-do activities while visiting Seoul!
+You haven’t tried Korean BBQ (gogigui) until you’ve eaten it in Seoul.
+In fact, I’d go as far as to say that seeking out good Korean BBQ is one of the must-do activities while visiting Seoul!
 It’s often served as a group meal with a grill placed in the centre of the table, making it a fun way to connect with friends, new and old.
 At some restaurants, the table has a cut-out specifically for the grill.

 The server places a series of side dishes and toppings in little bowls and plates around the grill.
 You can then throw pork, beef, and other ingredients on the grill and help yourself to a filling meal.

 Before bringing cuts of meat to the table, restaurants often marinate them ahead of time in a mix of soy sauce, sesame oil, garlic, and pepper, giving the pork or beef a spicy kick.

 Chicken is an essential part of Seoul cuisine.
 You’ll find it served in just about every imaginable way, including pan-fried with slices of cabbage and sweet potato.
 This dish is dakgalbi and often comes served with other vegetables.

 Besides the chicken, cabbage, and sweet potato, it comes with scallions, onions, and rice stirred together on a hot plate.